-A default program is the program that Windows associates with a specific type of file or a specific action.
+A default program is the program that Windows associates with a specific type of file or action.

-If you’re not using your web browser and you request a web page – say by clicking a link in a PDF document – Windows knows which web browser to use, even if you have more than one installed.
-It’s this specific browser that’s considered your “default”.
+If you’re not using your web browser and you request a webpage — say by clicking a link in a PDF document — Windows knows which web browser to use, even if you have more than one installed.
+It uses the browser that’s considered your “default”.
 In my case, I have several browsers installed, but Google Chrome is my default browser.

 The problem: malicious behavior

-Windows includes a way for programs to check the current default for a specific operation, as well as a way to set the default.
-You’ve probably run into this when running a second internet browser and having it tell you that it’s not currently the default, would you like to make it so?
+Programs can see what the current default for a specific operation is, and they can also set it.
+You’ve probably run into this when you’re running a second web browser and it tells you it’s not currently the default, and would you like to make it so?

-The problem?
-Overly-aggressive programs can change your defaults without asking.
-Particularly when installing software, PUPs and downright malicious software can change things such that the next time you open a web page or a document, or click on a link to send mail, their software runs instead of your previously-configured default.
+The problem is that overly-aggressive programs can change defaults without asking.
+Particularly when installing software, PUPs and malicious software can change things.
+The next time you open a webpage or a document, or click on a link to send mail, their software runs instead of your previously-configured default.

-Instead, any attempt to do so is treated as if it were a request, and the Control Panel Settings App is run for you to make the change yourself.
+Instead, any attempt is treated as a request directly from you.
+The Settings App opens for you to make the change yourself.

 For example, if you click the “Set as default” button presented by Google Chrome to make it your default browser, rather than immediately making the change, as in the past, you’ll be presented with the Settings App.

-If the “request” originated from elsewhere – perhaps some less-than-honest software being installed – you can simply close the settings app, and no change will be made.
+If the “request” originated from elsewhere — perhaps some less-than-honest software installation — you can simply close the Settings app, and no change will be made.

 In either case, you’ve been explicitly alerted to the attempted change.

-My take-away is this: if we’re going to be taken to the settings app all the time anyway, why not just start there if we really do want to change something?
+If we’re going to be taken to the Settings app anyway, why not just start there?

-For example, I would fire up the Settings App, and then under System, Default apps, make any or all the changes I might want to.
+For example, I would fire up the Settings App, and then under System, Default apps, make any or all of the changes I want.